 ConDev and CPC work with a number of organizations across DRC to promote its vision.
 This center includes a conference center at Université Catholique du Graben in Butembo with a seating capacity of 600.
 The center aims to promote regional dialogue, conflict and development publications, and other activities with the goal of leading to stability.

-ConDev partnered with the Congo Peace Center to successfully compete for a World Bank contract though the DRC Fond Social, to build local institutions to promote peace and stability in Bas Uele Province, in northern DRC near the Central African Republic and South Sudan.
+ConDev partnered with the Congo Peace Center to successfully compete for a World Bank contract through the DRC Fond Social, to build local institutions to promote peace and stability in Bas Uele Province, in northern DRC near the Central African Republic and South Sudan.
 The Congo Peace Center (CPC) and ConDev were awarded a $1 M. sub-contract.
-The work is being carried out in the Bas Uele Province, aimed to build local institutions to reduce conflict.
-Additionally the CPC has been recognized by the Government of DR Congo with an official license for its operation.
+The work was carried out in the Bas Uele Province, focusing on building local institutions to reduce conflict.
+Additionally the CPC was been recognized by the Government of DR Congo with an official license for its operation.

-The first biannual report of activities as part of the the “Prevention and Management of Conflicts in Bas-Uélé” effort may be found here (available in French only):
+The Final Report of activities as part of the the “Prevention and Management of Conflicts in Bas-Uélé” effort may be acessed through these links: